jjteoh-thewebdev/html-canvas-snake/README.md

 - Responsive design
 - Modern JavaScript features

 ## License 📄

 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments 🙏
+## Credits 🙏

 - Inspired by the classic Nokia Snake game
-- Built with ❤️ for the web development community

----
+- Food eaten sound effect by [Ribhav Agrawal](https://pixabay.com/users/ribhavagrawal-39286533/)

+- Game over sound effect by [FoxBoyTails](https://pixabay.com/users/foxboytails-49447089)

+- Easter Egg video by [CuriosityShorts](https://www.youtube.com/watch?v=WAHoqt2y77k)

 *Enjoy the game?
 Star the repository and share it with your friends! ⭐*